Nablus: Religion

-In 891 CE, during the early centuries of Islamic rule, Nablus had a religiously diverse population of Samaritans, local Muslims and Christians.
+In 891 CE, during the early centuries of Islamic rule, Nablus had a religiously diverse population of Samaritans, Muslims and Christians.
 Arab geographer Al-Dimashqi, recorded that under the rule of the Mamluk Dynasty (Muslim Dynasty based in Egypt), local Muslims, Samaritans, Orthodox Christians, Catholics and Jews populated the city.
 At the 1931 census, the population was counted as 16,483 Muslims, 533 Christians, 6 Jews, 7 Druses and 160 Samaritans.
 However, this census was taken after the 1929 Palestine riots which drove the Jews out of many majority-Arab cities.

 The majority of the inhabitants today are Muslim, but there are small Christian and Samaritan communities as well.
 Much of the local Palestinian Muslim population of Nablus is believed to be descended from Samaritans who converted to Islam.
 Certain Nabulsi family names are associated with Samaritan ancestry – Muslimani, Yaish, and Shakshir among others.
 According to the historian Fayyad Altif, large numbers of Samaritans converted because of persecution and because the monotheistic nature of Islam made it easy for them to accept it.

 In 1967, there were about 3,500 Christians of various denominations in Nablus, but that figure dwindled to about 650 in 2008.
 Of the Christian populace, there are seventy Orthodox Christian families, about thirty Catholic (Roman Catholic and Eastern Melkite Catholic) families and thirty Anglican families.
 Most Christians used to live in the suburb of Rafidia in the western part of the city.

 There are seventeen Islamic monuments and eleven mosques in the Old City.
 Nine of the mosques were established before the 15th century.
 In addition to Muslim houses of worship, Nablus contains an Orthodox church dedicated to Saint Justin Martyr, built in 1898, and the ancient Samaritan synagogue, which is still in use.